ricardobeat/cidoo-abm066-tool/CIDOO_ABM066_SCREEN_PROTOCOL.md

   `0x23` reports an error to its caller.
 - The exact OpenCV backend behavior for GIF subrectangle/disposal compositing on the bundled Windows runtime.
+- The exact display meaning of config offset `33`.
+The current local tool preserves it by default because forcing it away from the known-good value `0` correlated with split/striped custom-image output during live tests.
+- Whether any ABM066 firmware/config variant sets the imported-image rotate flag at object field `0x28bc`; live hardware behavior indicates the ABM066 needs the equivalent host-side portrait pre-rotation.
+- Live mapping tests with a nine-band physical X ruler showed one custom view displaying approximately bands `0..4` and the other displaying bands `4..8` from the same uploaded image.
+A later A/B bucket test showed no visible `B` labels in the second custom view when bucket 2 was placed at byte `0x10000`.
+  A red/green versus blue/yellow boundary test then showed view 1 reading the first `0x8000` bytes and view 2 reading the second `0x8000` bytes of the first uploaded host frame.
+The local uploader now places bucket frames on `0x8000` byte boundaries by default.
+Community notes identify the physical screen as `96x160`; live artifacts indicate the device reads a `160x96` RGB565 memory frame and rotates it onto the portrait LCD.
+That gives `30720` RGB565 bytes plus `2048` padding bytes inside each `0x8000` device frame.
+The earlier portrait-row-major, `135x120`, and `128x128` candidates produced staircase/interleave artifacts or had the wrong aspect ratio.